mia-platform/documentation/docs/runtime_suite/files-service/usage.md

 * **Upload**: `POST /` with a multipart request containing the file to upload.
-The file will be stored on the configured backend, and the file's informations will be stored on mongoDB.
+The file will be stored on the configured backend, and the file's information will be stored on MongoDB.
-It returns a json response containing:
+It returns a JSON response containing:

     * name: original file name
     * file: unique name of the file that should be used to retrieve it using this service